What is a hernia?

 In addition, not all hernias are suitable for laparoscopic repair.
 This includes hernias where a portion of your intestines has moved down into the scrotum.

-Complications Potential complications of a hernia
+complications of a hernia

 If left untreated, your hernia may grow and become more painful.
 A portion of your intestine could become trapped in the abdominal wall.
 This can obstruct your bowel and cause severe pain, nausea, or constipation.
 An untreated hernia can also put too much pressure on nearby tissues.
 This can cause swelling and pain in the surrounding area.